 For server problems (CPU, disk, memory), only one alert is generated at a time for a policy.
 If you have several problems with multiple servers on the same policy at the same time, you will receive one alert when the first problem occurs, and one notice of recovery after all Critical server problems have ended.

 Problems will still appear in the server's Recent Events list, whether or not they generate an alert.
-The Servers Overview dashboard will flag them with the appropriate color.
+The Servers Overview page will flag them with the appropriate color.

 The New Relic Server monitor user interface includes status indicators (green, yellow, red, gray) that show the current health of your server resources to determine whether there are additional problems.
 You can view or filter alerts in the Server Monitor user interface.